-- The maximum loan amount is capped at fifty percent (50%) of the total project cost or one hundred million dollars (\$100,000,000), whichever is lowest; - A required minimum owner equity investment of ten percent (10%) of the total project cost; - Amortization of principal balance will not exceed thirty (30) years with maturity between four (4) to thirty (30) years;
+- The maximum loan amount is capped at fifty percent (50%) of the total project cost or one hundred million dollars (\$100,000,000), whichever is lowest; - A required minimum owner equity investment of ten percent (10%) of the total project cost; - Amortization of principal balance will not exceed thirty (30) years with maturity between four (4) to thirty (30) years; - Interest rate will be two percent (2%) per annum; - The loan will be collateralized.
+The lien position of the collateral, such as real estate, capital equipment, or liens on other property, may be subordinated to senior loans, if applicable; - The loan may be subordinated debt.
+The debt which has a higher claim to the asset may be senior to an IPGM loan upon approval from PRDOH; - The initial disbursements will begin once construction permits are issued.
+All eligible costs will be covered for the proportional amount, as deemed in the loan structure;

-33 The matching basis means that for every dollar of funding allocated to the project by another source, the Program may disburse the same amount for the project, but not more.
+&lt;sup>34 The matching basis means that for every dollar of funding allocated to the project by another source, the Program may disburse the same amount for the project, but not more.